-- 8. Bf operate 2 trailers: - Small trailer which weights <<KG>> and has no brakes - Large box trailer which weighs <<KG>> and has brakes - 9.
+- 8. BF Adventure operates 2 trailers - a.
+Small trailer which weights <<KG>> and has no brakes - b.
+Large box trailer which weighs << KG>> and has brakes - 9.
 Staff with "inherited rights" are permitted to drive the large trailer (a trailer over 750KG) with any of the 17 seated mini buses (Vehicles over 3500KG MAM) - 10.
-Staff who passed their driving test after 1st January 1997 can drive the small trailer using vehicles under 3500KG MAM - 11.
-When using a trailer: - The appropriate licence plate must be displayed - Lights must be checked regularly and before each use
+Staff who passed their driving test after $1^{\rm st}$ January 1997 can drive the small trailer using vehicles under 3500KG MAM - 11.
+When using a trailer: - a.
+The appropriate licence plate must be displayed - b.
+Lights must be checked regularly and before each use

-Booster seat
+Booster Seat

-- 12. Mini bus-BF Adventure does not have available booster seats for use in its mini bus fleet so is not required by law to have children under 153 CM or 12 years of age to use booster seats - Cars-Children under the age of 12 years or under 153 CM tall that are transported in planned activities including pick up and drops off in cars operated by BF Adventure staff are required to use booster seats - Children under the age of 12 or smaller than 153 CM are permitted to travel without the use of a booster seat in unplanned or short journeys
+12. Mini bus-BF Adventure does not have available booster seats for use in its mini bus fleet so is not required by law to have children under 153 CM or 12 years of age to use booster seats

+- 13. Cars-Children under the age of 12 years or under 153 CM tall that are transported in planned activities including pick up and drops off in cars operated by BF Adventure staff are required to use booster seats - Children under the age of 12 or smaller than 153 CM are permitted to travel without the use of a booster seat in unplanned or short journeys